Napaleofú

 Napaleofú is a small town in the southeast of the province of Buenos Aires, in Argentina.
 It is located 50 km from Tandil and 63 km from Balcarce and administratively depends on the Balcarce Partido, although part of its territory belongs to the Lobería Partido.
 The name is a derivation of the Mapuche word "napa" or "napad" with which, probably, the Indios Serranos called what is known today as Arroyo Chico.

-The town was formed by the "emphyteutas" who established estancias taking advantage of the security provided by the nearby Fuerte Independencia.
-Mr. Manuel Sánchez received a portion of land from the government of the province of Buenos Aires and established the Estancia Napaleofú.
-When he passed away his heirs donated the land where the small town and railroad station were established.
-The streets were not named until 1994 (the service companies' need to reliably determine the billing addresses made it necessary to give them a name).

 Napaleofú's economy is mainly based on agricultural and livestock production, mining and some industrial activities such as the production of bread, pasta, and pastries on a smaller scale.
 The fact that the territory belongs to two partidos (three in practice) brings with it some problems: for example, half of a school belongs to one partido and the other half to the other.
 The 2001 census gives a population of more than three hundred inhabitants, although unofficial polls say there are more than a thousand.
 The town has a kindergarten, a primary school and a secondary school.